AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 * Edit action does not work for live copy assets.
 If the source of a live copy is a live copy in itself, then edit action does not work for it.
 * Check-out action is not available for live copy assets.
 * For source folder, the option to create review tasks is available.
 * When viewing the asset listing in list view and column view, a live copy asset or folder displays 'live copy' against it.
-This helps you easily identify live copies in a folder.
+It helps you easily identify live copies in a folder.

 ## Compare MSM for [!DNL Assets] and [!DNL Sites] {#comparison}